USEPA/BMDS-UI/README.md

 # BMDS UI

-BMDS UI is a user interface for running [pybmds](https://pypi.org/project/pybmds/), a python package for dose-response modeling using the US EPA's Benchmark Dose Modeling Software ([BMDS](https://www.epa.gov/bmds)).
+BMDS UI is a user interface for running [pybmds](https://pypi.org/project/pybmds/), a Python package for dose-response modeling using the US EPA's Benchmark Dose Modeling Software ([BMDS](https://www.epa.gov/bmds)).
 The user interface is a web application, but has two different deployment options:

+* It can be deployed locally as a desktop application, which we call **BMDS Desktop**
 * It can deployed as a web application, such as [BMDS Online](https://bmdsonline.epa.gov)
-* It can be deployed locally as a desktop application, which we call **BMDS Desktop**.

 **BMDS Desktop application home screen:**
 ![](./docs/img/bmds-desktop.jpg)